kgrid/kgrid-site/docs/awesome/README.md

 #### Perspectives on Knoweldge

-- [Big Data And New Knowledge In Medicine: The Thinking, Training, And Tools Needed For A Learning Health System](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2014.0053)
+- [Big Data And New Knowledge In Medicine: The Thinking, Training, And Tools Needed For A Learning Health System](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2014.0053) <i> To generate the knowledge we need, let inductive reasoning followed by validation complement deductive reasoning followed by hypothesis testing. </i>

 - [Desiderata for sharable computable biomedical knowledge for learning health systems](https://onlinelibrary.wiley.com/doi/full/10.1002/lrh2.10065)